Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Introduction

 \subsection{Prior Work}

-Joint communication and sensing, sometimes referred to as joint radar and communication (JRC) or integrated sensing and communication (ISAC), has emerged as a promising potential function for future cellular networks \cite{DeLima2021}, \cite{Wild2021}.
+Joint communication and sensing, sometimes referred to as joint radar and communication (JRC), integrated sensing and communication (ISAC), or dual function radar and communication (DFRC), has emerged as a promising potential function for future cellular networks \cite{DeLima2021}, \cite{Wild2021}.
 In depth surveys of prior work, implementation approaches, and network integration issues may be found in \cite{Liu2021}, \cite{Nguyen2021}, \cite{Zhang2021}.
 While much of the prior work in this area has focused on signal processing and waveform design issues, for instance in \cite{Kumari2018}, our focus is on network wide performance analysis.
-Stochastic geometry provides a powerful analytical framework for the analysis of wireless networks, and has been widely used in a variety of settings.
-Notably in \cite{Andrews2011} for the analysis of coverage and capacity in cellular networks.
+Stochastic geometry has been widely used for the analysis of wireless networks in a variety of settings.
+Notably in \cite{Andrews2011} for the analysis of coverage and rate in cellular networks.
 This was extended in \cite{Bai2015}, for the analysis of mmWave cellular networks upon which we base some of our system model.